gilligan-ees-3310-2020/lab-06-assignment/README.md

-After finishing your investigation, over the next several weeks, You will turn in a formal lab report, prepared with RMarkdown and knitted successfully into a PDF file by 11:59 pm on Thursday April 1.
+After finishing your investigation, over the next several weeks, You will turn in a formal lab report, prepared with RMarkdown and knitted successfully into a PDF file by 5:00 pm on Friday April 8.
 The length of the formal report should be comparable to what you have turned in for previous labs.
 Because this is an independent project, rather than something with detailed